 Which Safe Mode Option Should I Use?

-You have two Safe Mode options to choose from depending on the symptoms your experiencing.
+You have two Safe Mode options to choose from depending on the symptoms you're experiencing.

 The first method can use software to emulate a certified graphics card by setting the “Software OpenGL mode” option.
 By isolating your graphics card from the issues you're facing, you'll know if the problems are caused by the graphics card or the driver it’s using.
 Find supported graphics cards and the corresponding recommended driver on the hardware certification area of the SOLIDWORKS website.
 It’s possible to set this option for more than one session in Tools>Options>System Options>Performance by enabling "Use Software OpenGL."
 If the "Use Software OpenGL" option is grayed out, you'll need to disable the "Enhanced graphics" mode to use this option.
 "Enhanced graphics" can also be a cause of graphical issues, so you might test with that off also.